jatinsu/OTELTranslation/README.md

 # otel-translation

-A small Go Project to parse and translate ViaQ JSON log files into OTEL YAML files.
+A VRL Project to parse and translate ViaQ JSON log files into OTEL JSON.